If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the St. Anton website.

 Rental clubs, instruction, children's afternoons, qualification for play on other courses - and all that just a few steps from the centre of the village and in really impressive alpine surroundings: every tee-off provides splendid views over the surrounding mountains.
 And the course itself is also mountainous.

 Of course, St. Anton cannot compete with the architected landscapes of the courses in St. Andrews or with their difficulties.
 But as far as topographical conditions here in the Alps are concerned, they might prove to be the undoing of many a British gentleman.
-Two of the six fairways lead rather steeply uphill, and you even wonder whether mountain boots might be more appropriate than those smart golf shoes.
+Some of the nine fairways lead rather steeply uphill, and you even wonder whether mountain boots might be more appropriate than those smart golf shoes.

 Want to play Golf in St. Anton?
 St. Anton am Arlberg Golf Club: Tel. +43-5446-2103